Cielo de Tambores

-Cielo De Tambores (Heaven of Tambores) is the twelfth album by Colombian salsa band Grupo Niche, released on December 20, 1990.
+Cielo De Tambores (Heaven of Drums) is the twelfth album by Colombian salsa band Grupo Niche, released on December 20, 1990.
 The album became the most successful record production of the group, driven by compositions that achieved wide airplay in their country and in the rest of Latin America such as Una Aventura, Cali Ají, Busca Por Dentro and Sin Sentimiento.
 The same year of its release, it ranked third on Billboard magazine's tropical music chart in the United States.
 In 2015, it was selected by Billboard magazine as one of the "50 Essential Latin Albums of the Last 50 Years".